 modifyNavigationBarItems

-Default Navigation Bar Items
+Default Navigation Bar Items#

-Modify Navigation Bar Items
+Modify Navigation Bar Items#

-with the .imgly.modifyNavigationBarItems
+Use the .imgly.modifyNavigationBarItems

 addFirst